 In the end, that’s exactly what happened.
 My mum lives in Edinburgh again now, too, despite spending most of her life in England.
 My mum is a completely different person to me.
 I won’t talk about her too much here, but suffice it to say I am outgoing, confident, worry-free and don’t give a shit what anyone thinks about me.
 My mum is basically the opposite.
 And I feel very protective of her.
 I know she doesn’t want me to leave, and I don’t want to leave her, but at the same time, I can’t stay.
 I have to live my own life, and we both know that.

-If you’ve been paying attention, you’ll know that the whole reason I started this business in the first place was so that I could travel the world more.
+The whole reason I started this business in the first place was so that I could travel the world more.
 I spent my first year and a half in this city trying to figure out how to live a life that would let me travel a lot.
 I thought maybe I’d become a radiographer.
 They’re in demand all over the world.
 I could live in New Zealand or something.
 But then I realised that I am shit at science (don’t know if you know, but medical stuff is pretty sciencey), and I didn’t want to spend another 5+ years studying.
 (Though it’s just dawned on me that if I’d stuck with that path, I’d have qualified by now.
 Ha, weird.)
-Anyway, one degree is enough for me, thanks.

 Then I thought maybe if I became a teacher I could just travel for a few weeks every summer, over the holidays.
 But, well, I don’t particularly like kids (working at a summer camp is different, because you get to play games and run around all the time, which is my idea of heaven).
 And apparently it’s pretty hard to get into anyway.
 What chance would I have if I wasn’t 100% into it?